KristianLyng/varnishfoo/chapter-4.rst

 The content was not found in cache.
 Go fetch it from the backend.

-The next VCL state seen from the client request is `vcl_deliver`, but after `vcl_miss` is done, the backend request will be initiated and that has a set of VCL states all of its own.
+The next VCL state from the perspective of the client request is `vcl_deliver`, but after `vcl_miss` is done, the backend request will be initiated and that has a set of VCL states all of its own.
 The first state in the backend request handling is `vcl_backend_fetch`.